The Woo: how to protect company information

 3. What about corporate information?

+The government does not disclose confidential business information.
+The Woo includes a mandatory exception ground for this.
 This means that business and manufacturing data that companies have provided to the government remains secret.
-This information is never made public for competition reasons.
+This information is not made public, for competition reasons.

-Note: filing an objection has no suspensive effect.
-2 weeks after the decision, the documents are simply made public.
+Filing an objection has no suspensive effect.
+Two weeks after the decision, the documents are simply made public.
 To prevent this, you need to file an injunction (voorlopige voorziening) as well as the objection.
+If there is a ruling in your favour by the administrative court, the administrative body may not disclose the information.

 4. Will disclosure harm my business?